 KPMG Channel Islands Limited has expressed its willingness to be re-appointed independent Auditor to the Company.
-Resolution 10 which is to be put to shareholders at the forthcoming AGM proposes the re-appointment of KPMG Channel Islands Limited as independent Auditor for the year ending 31 December 2023 and authorises Directors to determine its remuneration for the year ending 31 December
+Resolution 9 which is to be put to shareholders at the forthcoming AGM proposes the re-appointment of KPMG Channel Islands Limited as independent Auditor for the year ending 31 December 2024 and authorises Directors to determine its remuneration.